la2050/archive/_projects/2016/college-is-for-foster-youth.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Believing that college access and success is the best path to self-sufficiency, United Friends of the Children has created an 11-year educational support continuum that helps foster youth graduate from high school, aspire to and attain college acceptance, and earn their Bachelors degree.
+100% of those in our Readiness program 4 years or more graduate HS, with more than 50% matriculating directly to 4-yr. schools;  70% of those in our College Sponsorship program earn a Bachelors within 5 years.
 project_impact: '["College completion","College matriculation rates"]'
 project_proposal_best_place: >-
   UFC has created an 11-year education support continuum that follows foster